Tom4sBeltr4n/Hyperblog/README.md

 * Ðe teacher's crazy tricks
 * Freddy's multiple personalities
 * Created by ðe incredible Platzi Team
+* Includes examples in Windows, Linux and Mac

 And, just as a reminder: **ðis readme.md is a joke**.
 It's designed *just* as an example.
 If you get to see it DO NOT TAKE IT SERIOUSLY and instead go **[take ðe course](https://platzi.com/clases/git-github/ "Git and Github course")**